cfpb/django-hud/README.md

-This represents a django project to replace HUD API.
+This is a django project that provides a very basic API on top of [HUD Housing Counseling](http://portal.hud.gov/hudportal/HUD?src=/program_offices/housing/sfh/hcc) data.

 ### Environmental variable GOOGLE_MAPS_API_PRIVATE_KEY must be set.

 ### Environmental variable GOOGLE_MAPS_API_CLIENT_ID must be set.

+### Environmental variable DJANGO_HUD_NOTIFY_EMAILS must be set.

 ## hud_api_replace

-This module is used to return a list of HUD-approved agencies sorted ascending by distance from a given zipcode.
-It returns data in `json` or `csv` format.
-Additionally, `distance`, `limit` and `offset` patameters are allowed.
+This module creates a basic API that returns a list of HUD-approved agencies near a given zipcode sorted by distance in ascending order.
+Data returned can be in `json` or `csv` format.
+The API accepts `distance`, `limit`, `offset`, `language` and `service` parameters.

+# Default values:

-Default value for format is `json`, for `distance` is 5000, for `limit` is 10, and for `offset` is 0.
+For format is `json`, for `distance` is 5000, for `limit` is 10, and for `offset` is 0. `language` and `service` have no default values.

 The API can be accessed from `hud-api-replace/:zipcode` address.

-Examples:
+# Examples:

 Return 10 closest to 20005 agencies, formatted as `json`: